ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

 To downgrade bison follow the link https://askubuntu.com/questions/444982/install-bison-2-7-in-ubuntu-14-04 .

-Store the files train.db, univRules.mln, test.db and queries.txt in alchemy-2/bin.
+Copy the train.db, univRules.mln, test.db and queries.txt files from Project/Alchemy directory and place them inside alchemy-2/bin.

 Open a terminal and navigate to alchemy-2/bin directory.
 Execute the following command for training :

       ./learnwts -g -i univRules.mln -o output.mln -t train.db

 Open the output.mln file generated.
-Add the following hard constraints to the weighted rules :
+Add the following rules as hard constraints(INF wieght) at the end of the file  :

 RFtype(s, t1, t2, OrgBased_In) ^ RFtype(s, t2, t3, Located_In) => RFtype(s, t1, t3, OrgBased_In).